hui2000ji/hui2000ji.github.io/docs/machine_learning/disentangled_representation_learning.md

 Disentangled representations offer several advantages[^9]:

-- Invariance: it is easier to derive representations that are invariant to nuisance factors by simply marginalizing over the corresponding dimensions
+- **Invariance**: it is easier to derive representations that are invariant to nuisance factors by simply marginalizing over the corresponding dimensions
-- Transferability: they are arguably more suitable for transfer learning as most of the key underlying generative factors appear segregated along feature dimensions
+- **Transferability**: they are arguably more suitable for transfer learning as most of the key underlying generative factors appear segregated along feature dimensions
-- Interpretability: a human expert may be able to assign meanings to the dimensions
+- **Interpretability**: a human expert may be able to assign meanings to the dimensions
-- Conditioning and intervention: they allow for interpretable conditioning and/or intervention over a subset of the latents and observe the effects on other nodes in the graph.
+- **Conditioning and intervention**: they allow for interpretable conditioning and/or intervention over a subset of the latents and observe the effects on other nodes in the graph.

 Current deep learning common practices are generally not disentangled, for instance, state-of-the-art deep learning models trained on speech data failed to capture basic conceps such as distributions on phonemes[^8].